Mass health and all major insurances accepted.

 5. Use of Advanced Technology

-Laser-assisted treatments and 3D imaging further improve accuracy and efficiency, minimizing discomfort and recovery time.
+Laser-assisted cleaning and 3D imaging improve accuracy, enhance disinfection, and may shorten recovery time.

 how long does a root canal take